Fall Marlborough • Directors’ Picks

 The Paradise City Arts Festival in Marlborough, Massachusetts showcases 175 of the “best-of-the-best” of America’s most exciting independent artists, designers and master craft makers.
 This November, dozens of remarkable artists were selected to exhibit here for the very first time.

 The brand-new exhibitors in this show selected for the Directors’ Picks feature four intriguing new artists, all of whom deserve recognition for their accomplishments.
-They come from across the country and nearby: Baltimore, MD; San Francisco, CA; Mount Vision, NY; and Boston, MA.
-They all look forward to exhibiting in Marlborough November 16-18 at the Royal Plaza Trade Center.
+Meet a woodturner from Florida, a fiber artist from New York State by way of Lithuania, and two exhibitors from Massachusetts: a maker of digital art quilts and a creator of exquisite dolls.
+They all look forward to exhibiting in Marlborough, November 22, 23 & 24, at the Royal Plaza Trade Center.

 The inspiration for Westfield, Massachusetts artist Dawn Allen’s vibrant art quilts depicting vintage autos and trucks “traveling” all over the United States comes from her experiences as the mother of young children.
 “There are times in the life of every young mother when you yearn for the freedom to go wherever, whenever.
 I became fascinated with the car as a symbol of total freedom,” says Allen.
 She particularly loves vehicles from the 1940s to the 70s, as they evoke a sense of “the good old days”.